Want to Take Better Photos? This is How I Take Photographs #3

 One of the more recent additions to my outdoor studio lighting kit has been a large reflector.
 It stands taller than most of the people I photograph when it’s unfolded.
 The extra kick of light it adds makes a huge difference.

-Because the main light is behind, smoke from a pipe is illuminated terrifically.
+Because the main light is behind it illuminates smoke from the pipe.

 Balance is the Key

-Dark or light backgrounds can cause exposure problems unless precise light metering is used.
+Dark or light backgrounds can cause exposure problems.Using precise metering help avoid this.
 Skin tone is the most important to render correctly when making a portrait.

 I take a spot meter reading from the face and set my exposure accordingly.
 The black background will be underexposed.
 The white background will be overexposed.
 Exactly how I want it to be.